javier1234559/Javier1234559/README.md

 </div>

-**Note** : Languages and tools which are included below,are only these programming languages & tools I have been and are doing so that they doesn't reflect experience or skill level.
+**Note**: The languages and tools included below are only those programming languages and tools I have been using, so they don't reflect my experience or skill level.

 ## Knowledge
 **Languages**